-If $J$ is of full rank and $W$ is SPD then \eqref{Eq:General_form_ls} has a unique solution.
-Both the weak and strong formulations introduced above can be expressed in this form using the notation of Table~\ref{tab:notation}.
-There are a number of methods for solving \eqref{Eq:General_form_ls}, see, e.g., \cite{Bjorckbook2024, sctu_acta:2025}.
+Having introduced the linear least-squares problems corresponding to the weak state and strong formulations, in this section, we discuss methods for solving general large-scale overdetermined least-squares problems of the form (\ref{Eq:General_form_ls}).
+There are a number of possible methods, see, e.g., the recent book \cite{Bjorckbook2024} and the survey article \cite{sctu_acta:2025} for comprehensive discussions.
 Here we consider two commonly-used approaches that are particularly relevant to VarDA. \\